 For instance:

-- When a person is unable to locate answers in the FAQ area, they grow irate.
+- This is when people get really irritated, unable to find answers in the FAQ area.

 Answer:

-- Introduce AI-powered support tools and live chat;
+- Introduce AI-powered support tools along with live chat;

-- Make sure your support staff is trained and available.
+- Have your support team trained and available.

-Businesses may improve consumer happiness, lessen annoyance, and boost the possibility of return business by addressing these pain spots.
-Additionally, a brand's reputation is enhanced and good word-of-mouth is promoted via an effective and timely support system.
+Businesses can increase consumer delight, reduce irritation, and enhance the probability of repeat business by healing these pain spots.
+Additionally, a favorable effect is marked or word-of-mouth about a brand through an effective and timely support system.

 How Do You Find Your Audience's Pain Points